Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 When to plant wisteria

-‘Its beautiful spring-blooming cascade of purple (or white) fragrant flowers is best viewed when trained on a support, such as a sturdy pergola,’ says Maryland-based landscape architect and designer Kirsten Coffen.
+‘Its beautiful spring-blooming cascade of purple, or white, fragrant flowers is best viewed when trained on a support, such as a sturdy pergola,’ says Kirsten Coffen.

-Such a leafy, flowery canopy provides blissful shade in the heat of summer.
-‘We plant it on rooftops in the city, training it to cover pergolas in order to provide shade,’ says Irene Kalina-Jones, landscape designer at Outside Space NYC (opens in new tab) in New York City.
+Such a leafy, flowery canopy provides blissful shade in the heat of summer and is an ideal pergola shade idea.
+‘We plant wisteria on rooftops in the city, training it to cover pergolas in order to provide shade,’ says Irene Kalina-Jones, landscape designer at Outside Space NYC in New York City.
 ‘But I also like it grown against buildings.’

 It's best to grow wisteria in a sheltered site in full sun, such as a south or west-facing facade.
-The soil must be fertile and well-drained, so dig in plenty of organic matter (such as compost) upon planting.
+The soil must be fertile and well-drained, so dig in plenty of organic matter, such as homemade compost upon planting.

-If growing wisteria up a wall or the front of a house, take the time to erect a sturdy frame for the wisteria to climb – potentially, over many decades.
+If growing wisteria up a wall or the front of a house as a front garden wall idea, take the time to erect a sturdy frame for the wisteria to climb – potentially, over many decades.
 Wooden trellis can rot, so a tensioning system of wires is arguably better.
-The wires must tighten themselves as the plant puts on weight or be easy for you to tighten (via turnbuckles, for instance).
+The wires must tighten themselves as the plant puts on weight or be easy for you to tighten – via turnbuckles, for instance.

 1. Soak the wisteria